 Soil formation is the combined result of physical, chemical and biological processes under certain environmental conditions.
 The soil is a combination of biotic and abiotic components.
-It contains microorganisms, worms, minerals, decaying organic matters, hummus, elements like water and air which altogether make the soil fertile and source of nutrients.
+It contains microorganisms, worms, minerals, decaying organic matters, hummus, elements like water and air which altogether makes the soil fertile and source of nutrients.
 The soil is mainly of three types: sandy soil, clayey soil, and loamy soil.
 Among this loamy soil is more suitable for farming.
 An ideal soil for agriculture has the following characteristics:

 - Good water holding capacity